DerekCresswell/DrupalBaseProject/Readme.md

   include $app_root . '/' . $site_path . '/settings.local.php';
 }
 ```

+4. Then you can go to `composer.json` and remove the top few lines (the lines above the `repositories` key).
+    * These lines contain information for [Packagist](https://packagist.org/) and do not need to be used in a site.

 Then navigate to the site using the links that lando has given you, `site-name.lndo.site`, and finish the set up by following the installation instructions from Drupal.